 - Sleep: Set up at least 4 degrees.

-To sum up, you don't have to get a smart thermostat to decrease your energy bill.
-All you need is a programmable thermostat, but it's important to know that any savings may come at the cost of your comfort and convenience.
+As you can see, you don’t have to buy a smart thermostat to spend less on your energy bill.
+All you need is a programmable thermostat, but it’s essential to note that any savings may come at the cost of your comfort and convenience.

 Nest, one of the most prominent smart thermostat manufacturers, says its smart thermostat saves U.S. households about: